 You shake your glue, dispense it, give it a small wipe and replace the nozzle.
 What could possibly go wrong?
 Well, glue nozzles like to ‘burp’ - they spit out any air left in the nozzle and send out some remnants of glue with it, which glues the nozzle to your lid.
 To avoid this, try the following:

-Proper storage is so unbelievably important - if you follow all of the above advice but store your glue incorrectly, you might as well just be keeping it in a bowl of water for how effective it’s going to stay!
+Proper storage is so unbelievably important - if you follow all of the above advice but store your lash adhesive incorrectly, you might as well just be keeping it in a bowl of water for how effective it’s going to stay!

 Glue should always be kept:

-For even better results, keep your glue in either:
+For even better results, keep your glue in an airtight container

 While we're here, it's worth mentioning that you should never, ever keep opened glue in a refrigerator!
 Have you ever gotten a bottle of water out of the fridge?
 Almost immediately the change from fridge temperature to room temperature causes condensation to build inside and outside the bottle - the same will happen with your glue.
 What does water do to glue?
 It cures it - we don’t want that!
 A drawer or cupboard is ideal - so long as it’s not pressed up against a radiator or beside a window where the sun beats in, you’ll be fine.